bgamari/ghc-wiki-import/commentary/cmm-exceptions.md

-\[Note: placeholder until I can track down the original message --PT\]

-The following code will *fail* to produce a floating point exception or NaN on x86 machines (recall that 0.0/0.0 is NaN *and* a definite FPU exception):
+There was a long message thread on the Haskell-prime mailing list, "realToFrac Issues," beginning with [ John Meacham's message](http://www.haskell.org/pipermail/haskell-prime/2006-February/000791.html) and ending with [ Simon Marlow's message](http://www.haskell.org/pipermail/haskell-prime/2006-March/000840.html).
+The following code for converting a Float to a Double will *fail* to produce a floating point exception or NaN on x86 machines (recall that 0.0/0.0 is NaN *and* a definite FPU exception):